DHBW-H2F/H2F_control_deploy/README.md

 > Make sure to remove it from the configuration after this initial install otherwise each subsequent update will reupload the data

 ## Running
+> Because Ansible support on Windows is not easy, a thin docker wrapper around ansible is provided.
+See [running using docker](docs/Running-on-docker.md)

 Run the playbook, this will install and setup all service.
 And can take a few minutes (30 mins) to finish :

 `ansible-playbook -v -i inventory/hosts playbook.yaml --tags "install-all"`